influxdata/telegraf/plugins/outputs/splunk/README.md

 ### Convert Path & Metric Separator
 If the `convert_path` option is true any `_` in metric and field names will be converted to the `metric_separator` value.
-By default, the `convert_path` option is true, and `metric_separator` is `.` (dot).
+By default, the `convert_path` option is false and `metric_separator` is `.` (dot).

-### Use Regex
+### Replace Special Characters & Use Regex
-Most illegal characters in the metric name are automatically converted to `-`.
+Special characters in the metric name can be automatically converted to `-` by setting replace_special_chars to true.
+This is false by default.
-The `use_regex` setting can be used to ensure all illegal characters are properly handled, but can lead to performance degradation.
+The `use_regex` setting can be used to ensure all special characters are properly handled, but can lead to performance degradation.